Focus and Scope

 Open Access Policy

 The journal’s goal is to foster leading research in ethnology and sociocultural anthropology by maximizing the free exchange of scholarly knowledge. Český lid / Czech Ethnological Journal provides open access to all of its content.
 The journal is available under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence (CC BY-NC-ND 4.0).
+The Český lid journal is published in the so-called diamond open access regime.

 Vital Information for Authors: